You may have heard that Mark Zuckerberg is giving away 99% of everything that he makes with Facebook. Do you know how much that is?

 We are not Mark Zuckerberg – probably.
 (If you are, let me know.)
 We are also not the poor widow, but we do fit somewhere in this.

-You give your whole self to him, trusting that ultimately he will provide for us.
-The way that God usually works is that when we are completely broken, when we are completely impoverished, when we are completely poor, he does need us.
+You give your whole self to Him, trusting that ultimately He will provide for us.
+The way that God usually works is that when we are completely broken, when we are completely impoverished, when we are completely poor, hJ does need us.